alemart/encantar-js/README.md

 * [Buy the Add-Ons](https://encantar.dev/addons)
 * [Sponsor me on GitHub](https://github.com/sponsors/alemart)

+If you use the software commercially, it's especially important to purchase your copy and support the project on which you rely.

 Ultimately, the funding comes back to you as more software, increased value, and greater enjoyment!

 ## Features